 Tony La Russa – Tony La Russa is a former MLB player and manager, best known for his successful tenure with the St. Louis Cardinals.
 Born in Florida to Italian parents, La Russa managed for over 30 years, winning three World Series championships and being named Manager of the Year four times.
 He is known for his strategic approach to the game and his ability to get the most out of his players.

-The list is obviously much longer, but these athletes represent a good example of how Italians embraced their new homeland and quickly rose to levels of greatness comparable with other populations who had been embedded for much longer.
+The list is obviously much longer, but these athletes represent a good example of how Italians embraced their new homeland and quickly rose to levels of greatness comparable with other populations who had been embedded for much longer, sometimes even in the face of discrimination.

 Who are some of your Italian-American sports heroes?